 - Do not use high-pressure washers: - High-pressure water cleaners can damage moving parts and electrical parts, rendering them inoperable. - Water in the air intake can be drawn into the throttle body and/or enter the air cleaner. - Do not direct water at the muffler: - ► Water in the muffler can prevent starting and causes rust in the muffler. - Dry the brakes: - Water adversely affects braking effectiveness.
-After washing, apply the brakes intermittently at low speed to help dry them. - Do not direct water under the seat: - ► Water in the under seat compartment can damage your documents and other belongings.
+After washing, apply the brakes intermittently at low speed to help dry them. - Do not direct water at the tool box: - ▶ Water in the tool box can damage your documents and other belongings. - Do not direct water at the air cleaner: - ► Water in the air cleaner can prevent the engine from starting.